 Frequently Asked Questions

 What are my choices?
 What courses are being offered?

-Check the 2-year plan for 2019-2021 (.pdf) to know what term the courses you are interested plan to be offered so you may take prerequisites and other classes on time.
+Check the 2-year plan (.pdf) to know what term the courses you are interested plan to be offered so you may take prerequisites and other classes on time.
 Each term has a schedule page where course updates are listed.
 You may also receive notifications about courses sometimes on the LIS Google group.